Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Item-level private mechanisms for

 \begin{theorem}[Upper bound] For all $\rho \in(0,1]$ and sufficiently large $T \in \N$, there exists a $\rho$-item-level-zCDP mechanism for $\countdistinct$ that is $\alpha$-accurate for all turnstile streams $x$ of length $T$, where

-and $w_x$ is the maximum flippancy of the stream $x$. \end{theorem} In Section~\ref{sec:item-upper}, we describe a modification to the binary-tree mechanism which, when analyzed carefully, provides the desired error guarantees---but only if the maximum flippancy of the stream is known upfront.
-In Section~\ref{sec:item-w}, we use this mechanism, in conjunction with a method for adaptively estimating the flippancy bound, to obtain our item-level-DP mechanism for $\countdistinct$.
+and $w_x$ is the maximum flippancy of the stream $x$. \end{theorem} In \Sec{item-upper}, we describe a modification to the binary-tree mechanism which, when analyzed carefully, provides the desired error guarantees---but only if the maximum flippancy of the stream is known upfront.
+In \Sec{item-w}, we use this mechanism, in conjunction with a method for adaptively estimating the flippancy bound, to obtain our item-level-DP mechanism for $\countdistinct$.